2022 Alcan Regulations

 1 point per second early or late, maximum penalty is 60 per

 for entering a TSD before it's open, or driving in the reverse

 direction of rally traffic.
-2022 controls will be timed in tenths
+Controls will be timed in tenths of a

 OTHER CONTROLS: 200 points for missing a Passage

 Control or MTC.
 10 points for missing an "Extreme"

 control unless otherwise specified..

 (fuel, extraction, or towing): 10 penalty points or $10 to crew assisting.

 scored you must load Richta's Competitor app on an Android